kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 In the example above, because `status` and `pid` are isolated to two different global-actors, there's no single actor-isolation that can be specified for the synchronous `init`.
 In fact, all non-delegating initializers would need to have the same isolation as all stored properties.
 For the asynchronous `init`, the fact that a suspension may occur is not explicit in the program, because no `await` is needed on the right-hand side expression of the property declaration's assignment.
-Finally, even if the isolation of the initializers and stored properties matched, the deinit still can _never_ access the stored properties in order to invoke clean-ups routines, without using unsafe lifetime extensions of the actor from the `deinit`.
+Finally, even if the isolation of the initializers and stored properties matched, the deinit still _cannot_ access the stored properties in order to, for example, perform nessecary clean-up actions, without using unsafe lifetime extensions of the class instance from the `deinit`.

 ### Initializer Delegation